Dyspareunia or Painful Intercourse

 The pain associated with dyspareunia might vary.
 It's possible to feel pain in:

-• in the vagina, urethra, or bladder
+- The vagina, urethra, or bladder during penetration

-• after pain-free intercourse
+- Deep in the pelvis after pain-free intercourse

-• only with certain partners or circumstances
+- Only with certain partners or circumstances

-• with tampon use
+- With tampon use

-• with a feeling of stabbing pain, similar to menstrual cramps
+- Along with burning, itching, or aching with a feeling of stabbing pain, similar to menstrual cramps

 Causes of Dyspareunia